ArdaCevheroglu/DSA_210_Fall_2024_Project/README.md

 Build a regression model to understand how caffeine intake influences spending trends.

-Use clustering to group days with similar caffeine intakes and classify whether high spending days are caffeine-influenced.
+Use clustering to group days with similar caffeine intakes and classify whether high spending days are caffeine influenced.

 5. Reporting Findings and Presentation